helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 boolean).

-If the string contents do not match the expected YAML scalar type, Helm's YAML parser will report an error even before Helm even passes the YAML data to Kubernetes.
-This fail-fast approach can make debugging much easier, when users pass an unexpected value to the Helm chart.
+If the string contents do not match the expected YAML scalar type, Helm's YAML parser will report an error even before Helm passes the YAML data to Kubernetes.
+This fail-fast approach can make debugging much easier when users pass an unexpected value to the Helm chart.
 E.g. when a dynamic value is not the expected integer, but a string containing YAML special characters (such as quotation marks, colons, brackets, curly braces, line-breaks, etc.) this can